Hôtel Brion

-The Hôtel Brion, also known as Villa Brion, is a small Art Nouveau hôtel particulier on rue Sleidan in the Neustadt district of Strasbourg, in the French department of the Bas-Rhin.
-It has been classified as a Monument historique since 1975.
+The Hôtel Brion, also known as the Villa Brion, is a small Art Nouveau hôtel particulier on the Rue Sleidan in the Neustadt district of Strasbourg, in the French department of the Bas-Rhin.
+It has been classified as a monument historique since 1975.

 History

-The hôtel particulier was built by the architect, Auguste Brion (1861–1940), for himself in 1904.
-Brion, the scion of a family of artists directly related to the legendary Friederike Brion, was a prolific architect who built four other houses in the same street between 1903 and 1905.
-The hôtel is executed in a more exuberant style than most of Brion's other realizations.
-For the structure, the architect used timber framing and walls of reinforced concrete the surface of which he then covered with stonemasonry.
-Between 1926 and 1972, the Hôtel Brion was used as an actual hotel, called Hôtel Marguerite.
-It is again in private hands since 1980.
+The hôtel particulier was built by the architect Auguste Brion (1861–1940) for himself in 1904.
+Brion, the scion of a family of artists directly related to the legendary Friederike Brion, was a prolific architect who built four other houses on the same street between 1903 and 1905.
+The hôtel was executed in a more exuberant style than most of Brion's other works.
+For the structure, the architect used timber framing and reinforced concrete walls, the surface of which he then covered with stonemasonry.
+Between 1926 and 1972, the Hôtel Brion was used as a hotel under the name Hôtel Marguerite.
+It has been in private ownership again since 1980.